centerforpolicingequity/certscrape/README.md

 *NEW* GUI Added!

 Citi Update Center.py
 Runs the main GUI for the CITI Update Center.
-From here, a user can select one of five options: Scan CITI Certificates, Update CITI Status, Email the Weekly Update to the CPE OHRP Email, Add Key Personnel, or exit.
+From here, a user can select one of three options: Scan CITI Certificates, Update CITI Status, or exit.

 **Scan CITI Certificates**